Kelly Clarkson Responds To Claims ‘Weird Pills’ Caused Her Weight Loss

 Kelly Clarkson is hitting back at claims that her recent weight loss was caused by “weird pills” and “fad diets.”
-The singer shut down the allegations in a Twitter post on May 16, where she vehemently denied that she’d been taking any kind of pills or started following unhealthy diets and instead revealed how she really lost the weight the healthy way.
+The singer shut down the allegations in a Twitter post on May 16, where she vehemently denied that she’d been taking any kind of pills or started following unhealthy diets.
+Instead, she revealed how she really lost the weight the healthy way.

 In her message, The Voice star called the claims “fake news” and made it pretty clear that all the rumors were “not true.”